microsoft/msphpsql/README.md

 ##Announcements

-**December 19, 2016**: We are delighted announce that production release for PHP Linux Driver for SQL Server is available.
-PECL packages (4.0.8) are updated with the latest changes, and Linux binaries (4.0.8) compiled with PHP 7.0.14 are available for Ubuntu 15.04, Ubuntu 16.04, and RedHat 7.2.
-For complete list of changes please visit [CHANGELOG](https://github.com/Microsoft/msphpsql/blob/dev/CHANGELOG.md) file.
+**March 7, 2017**: We are trilled to announce that the early technical preview for SQLSRV and PDO_SQLSRV drivers is now available, both drivers have been built and tested on El Capitan (OS X 10.11).
+For complete list of changes please visit [4.1.7-preview release notes](https://github.com/Microsoft/msphpsql/releases/tag/v4.1.7-preview).

  Please visit the [blog][blog] for more announcements.